Listen & subscribe on iTunes ... on Spotify ... or anywhere else

 ... drink alcohol or smoke.
 Duh.

 ... don't abuse your already unhappy vocal cords in any way, whether speaking or singing!

 ... over-dry your vocal cords with over-the-counter medications.
-In Voice Council Magazine, Dr. Tom Harris, London's renown retired ENT surgeon recommends against decongestants and antihistamines for singers and speakers because they dehydrate and thicken the mucus too much, except for asthma and allergic conditions.
+In an article for Voice Council Magazine, Dr. Tom Harris, London's renown retired ENT surgeon recommends against decongestants and antihistamines for singers and speakers because they dehydrate and thicken the mucus too much, except for asthma and allergic conditions.
 Then try antihistamines but monitor the drying effect on your voice before taking them for performance.

 WANT MORE TIPS?

 OK what about you... ever feel like you are about to drown in phlegm?
 What worked/ didn't work?